-This slice of land, like all of North America, was inhabited by Indian tribes for centuries.
+Indian tribes inhabited this slice of land, like all of North America, for centuries.
 Their peaceful harmony with the land ended when European exploration of the Americas began.

 Five hundred years before Columbus discovered America, it is believed that Leif Ericson and a crew of Viking sailors explored the Maine coast, landed, and may have tried to establish a settlement.